 Laid out a short time after the Revolutionary War, this square was named to honor General Nathanael Greene, who was second in command to George Washington.
 (Greene, along with his son, is actually buried in Johnson Square.
 Go figure.)

 Greene Square was once the center of Savannah's African-American community.
 On one of the adjacent lots is Second African Baptist Church.
 It was here that General Sherman read the Emancipation Proclamation and promised the newly freed slaves “40 acres and a mule.”
-A century later, Dr. Martin Luther King, Jr. practiced his famous “I had a dream” speech before he gave it in Washington, D.C.
+A century later, Dr. Martin Luther King, Jr. stood here as well, and practiced his famous “I had a dream” speech before delivering it in Washington, D.C.

 Washington Square was named for the first President of the United States, who had recently visited Savannah.
 It was the site of the Trustees' Garden, where they experimented with a variety of potential cash crops for the new colony.
 Most of these experiments

 By the way, as you walk around town you may notice the paving material, called “tabby.”
 Tabby was often used for both roads and buildings.
 It is a resourceful mixture of oyster shells, lime, sand, and water.

 Walk to the end of Houston Street and look across Broad Street.
 The weathered building is the Pirate’s House, which began as an inn for visiting seamen.
 Pirate’s House was an inspiration for Robert Louis Stevenson as he wrote Treasure Island.
 Indeed, Savannah is mentioned in the book more than once.

 Now a restaurant, it has a shady history because, according to legend, a tunnel ran from the cellar to the river.
 Patrons of the tavern were given strong drinks and when they passed out they were carried, unconscious, to ships waiting in the harbor.
 When they awoke, they would find themselves at sea on a strange ship bound for a port half a world away.

 Seems to me, though, that if there really is a tunnel under the city, there would be a tour or something.
 Wouldn't you think?